munzekm/MegaMunzek/content/ember.md

 I chose the major, computer science because it was so different than anything I have done before.
 Coming into college I had no idea what field I wanted to go into.
-I took many different class like psychology, philosophy, economics, environmental science, and I never felt a connection with any of those classes.
+I took many different classes like psychology, philosophy, economics, environmental science, and I never felt a connection with any of those classes.
 Computer science is so interesting and there are so many different routes you can take.